 Sarah has also won prizes from the Yamaha Music Foundation of Europe, the Hattori Foundation, Musicians Benevlolent Fund, Craxton Memorial Fund, Martin Musical Scholarship Fund and from the Worshipful Company of Musicians.
 Sarah has been a guest musician with the Irish Chamber Orchestra, Orpheus Chamber Orchestra and Aurora amongst others.
 She has performed with ensembles and artists such as the Callino, Brodowski and Elias String Quartets, the Aronowitz and Metropolis Ensembles, Mitsuko Uchida, Anthony Marwood and Natalie Clein and has participated at the Marlboro Music Festival, Prussia Cove Open Chamber Music, Italy's Spoleto Festival and the Lucerne Festival.

-Sarah teaches at Tonbridge School, Blundell's School and at the Guildhall School of Music and Drama alongside Decoda.
+Sarah is a passionate teacher and chamber music coach.
+She is on the faculty at Junior Trinity Laban Conservatoire of Music and Dance, Tonbridge School, The Hall School and at the Guildhall School of Music and Drama alongside Decoda.
 As resident ensemble Decoda coach chamber musicians in leadership, entrepreneurship, and in giving Interactive Performances in schools and in the community.